nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 On the profile page, entering <code>exit</code> leads you back to the main page, instead of exiting the application.

-Please refer to [User Interface: The Profile Page: Exiting the profile page](#exiting-the-profile-page) for more information.
+Please refer to [User Interface: The profile page: Exiting the profile page](#exiting-the-profile-page) for more information.

 </div>